ZWMiller/machine_learning_from_scratch/README.md

 This module performs stochastic gradient descent to find the regression coefficients for linear regression.
-There are a few options to set, such as learning rate, number of iterations, etc. There's also an option for setting the learning rate to be dynamic.
+There are a few options to set, such as learning rate, number of iterations, etc. There's also an option for setting the learning rate to be dynamic. **There are two versions of this notebook - one with and one without regularization included.**

 #### decision_tree_regreeor.ipynb (decision_tree_regressor.py)